 - Many airlines require car seats to be placed in window seats

 Conclusions: FAA Approved Car Seat List

-Check the list above, and check your car seat manual to see if your car seat is FAA approved.
-If not, consider purchasing the Chicco Keyfit 30 infant seat, the Evenflo Tribute LX convertible car seat, the Combi Cocorrow convertible car seat, or a CARES strap system for children in booster seats.
+Check the list above, and look in your car seat manual to determine if your car seat is FAA approved.
+If not, consider purchasing the Chicco Keyfit 30 infant seat, the Evenflo Tribute LX convertible car seat, the Combi Cocorro convertible car seat, or a CARES strap system for children in booster seats.
 Pack lots of toys and have a great flight!